 The InterContinental Buenos Aires represents the sophisticated and classic style of this historical city.
 Enjoy your holidays with the beautifully designed suites, indoor pool and onsite spa.

 Unfortunately, this hotel is not in one of the most historic buildings in Buenos Aires.
 It is situated in a fairly modern building which looks like an office block and as such, lacks the character that you find at the Park Hyatt or much of the Four Seasons in Buenos Aires.
-This is definitely a hotel aimed towards the business traveller.
+This is definitely a hotel aimed towards the business traveler.

 You can see what we have experienced in terms of food and drink at the club lounge at InterContinental O2 in London and the club lounge at InterContinental Park Lane which will give you an idea of what to expect.
 This will undoubtedly be one of the best club lounges the city with a substantial hot and cold buffet and a la carte breakfast and evening canapes and alcoholic drinks.